Juan Luis Guerra: Singing in other languages

 Guerra has recorded several songs in English, like "July 19th" on his 1994 album Fogaraté, and more recently "Medicine for My Soul" and "Something Good" with Italian singer Chiara Civello.
 Some of his songs have verses in both English and Spanish such as "Woman del Callao", "Guavaberry", "Señorita" on his 1995 compilation album Grandes Exitos as a bonus track and more recently "La Llave de Mi Corazón".
 The album Areíto featured two songs, the cover-title song "Areíto" and "Naboria daca, mayanimacaná", which are sung in the Arawak language of the extinct Taino natives of Hispaniola.
 Juan Luis Guerra also recorded the album "Bachata Rosa" in Portuguese.
 He uses Japanese words in Bachata en Fukuoka (Bachata in Fukuoka), 2010 Latin Grammy winner for Best Tropical Song.

 As a composer for other artists

-In 1988, he made his debut as a songwriter for other artists such as fellow Dominican musician Taty Salas, for whom he wrote the music for De tu boca, a song with which he participated in the now defunct OTI Festival, reaching the top 3 category.
-He also composed songs for Mexican artists like Emmanuel (No he podido verte, recorded in 1990) and Luis Miguel (Hasta que me olvides 1993 and Te necesito 2003).
-He also composed for the Puerto Rican salsa singer Gilberto Santa Rosa in 1994 (Te Propongo).
+In 1988, he made his debut as a songwriter for other artists such as Taty Salas, for whom he wrote "De tu boca", a song with which they represented the Dominican Republic in the OTI Festival 1988, placing third.
+In 1989, he wrote for Maridalia Hernández the song "Te ofrezco", with which they represented the Dominican Republic in the OTI Festival 1989, placing third again.
+He also composed songs for Mexican artists like Emmanuel ("No he podido verte", recorded in 1990) and Luis Miguel ("Hasta que me olvides" 1993 and "Te necesito" 2003).
+He also composed for the Puerto Rican salsa singer Gilberto Santa Rosa ("Te Propongo" 1994).